Joystream/joystream/node/README.md

 cargo install joystream-node --path node/
 ```

-Now you can run and connect to the rome testnet:
+Now you can run and connect to the Rome testnet:

 ```bash
 joystream-node --chain testnets/rome.json